agile-ts/documentation/docs/main/Introduction.md

 :::warning

-AgileTs isn't well documented yet.
-This docs are work in progress!
+These docs are work in progress and not complete yet!

 :::